Toasty3238/SpeedNitro/README.txt

 The best premium Nitro Generator!

 Why should i trust NITROBOOST?
-Nitroboost is the only good nitro generator without a token grabber or malaware, but does require payment It is 90% trusted by 60 Anti-Virus engines (https://www.virustotal.com/gui/file/10e9657baa1a4a4f539b25a6b4ab5ac810844f16b6067e3b1422f070c1a8b1dc/detection)
+Nitroboost is the only good nitro generator without a token grabber or malaware.
+It is 90% trusted by 60 Anti-Virus engines (https://www.virustotal.com/gui/file/10e9657baa1a4a4f539b25a6b4ab5ac810844f16b6067e3b1422f070c1a8b1dc/detection)